Application of Bootstrap to $\theta$-term

 Here, we impose a periodicity $x=x+2\pi$ and $a$ is a non-negative coupling constant. $\theta$ is a real constant parameter and can be regarded as a background constant gauge potential, which causes the Aharonov-Bohm effect.
 The last term becomes a pure imaginary in the Euclidean action, and it is a counterpart of the $\theta$-term in QCD.
 Although this model is very simple, several similarities between this model and the $\theta$-term in QCD are known \cite{Tong:gauge}, and this model may provide us an intuition whether the bootstrap method potentially works in QCD or not.

-We apply the numerical bootstrap method to this model and find that it is difficult to determine physical quantities as functions of $\theta$ such as $E(\theta)$.
+Note that the numerical bootstrap method \cite{Han:2020bkb} employs the Hamiltonian formalism rather than the path integral formalism that uses the Euclidean action, and we may naively expect that the sign problem can be evaded in the bootstrap method.
+However, we find that, although we can avoid the sign problem, the bootstrap method encounters another problem on a gauge fixing.
+Due to this new issue, it is difficult to determine physical quantities as functions of $\theta$ such as $E(\theta)$ in the bootstrap method.
 On the other hand, the correlations among observables for energy eigenstates are correctly obtained for any $\theta$.
 For example, we can describe the expectation value of a position operator $\langle E | e^{ix} |E \rangle $ as a function of energy eigenvalues.